- Start: Hilltop parking lot

 The rest of the day was spent taking it easy, getting ready for the hike out, and, of course, eating.
 I was so happy we ended up completing the Mooney Falls to Colorado River out-and-back despite being uncertain about it the day before and even that morning!
 I was even more happy that we decided to run (well, run/hike) it, especially since the groups that we passed on the way in didn’t roll back into camp until early evening (maybe three hours after we’d gotten back).
 We went to sleep that night with mixed feelings.
 On the one hand, we were sad to be leaving this incredible place, but on the other hand, we missed Cassie immensely.

-Day 3: Havasupai campground to Hilltop parking lot (10 miles; 4 hours 2 minutes)
+Day 3: Havasupai campground to Hilltop parking lot (10 miles; 4 hours 2 minutes, breaks not included)

 Leaving the beautiful places we backpack to/through is always bittersweet.
 Havasupai was no different.
 However, the one thing that motivated us to get up and out as fast as we could was the fact that we had a 20+ hour drive home.
 After a little resistance, we pulled ourselves out of our sleeping bags, got everything packed up, and hit the trail just before 7 am.
 It was quiet as we walked out of the campground.
 Most everyone was still sleeping or just beginning to wake up.
 At least we’d get to enjoy another peaceful hike.